 1. Proper Skating Technique

 A lot depends on your skating skill levels as well, and not just your dog’s temperament.
+You should therefore only engage in this activity once you are an experienced skater.

 The best and grounded position whilst skating with a dog would be a knee bend.
 It needs to be slight, so you have a stable position to do both – maneuver yourself and control the dog too.
 This position involves bending both, your buttocks as well as your ankle, eventually resulting in faster speed and more control.